Best Laptops for College Students 2026

 - 13-inch display matches Air dimensions at 2.7 lb chassis weight

-- 13-hour rated battery clears an 8-hour class day for most freshmen
+- Rated battery clears an 8-hour class day for most freshmen

 What Could Be Better